Logo Voyage

 The entrance fee ranges around Rs.
 3000-5000 per foreigner and is calculated in a complicated fashion (Jan 2020): price per foreign visitor ($15) + service charge ($8) + vehicle fee (Rs 250) + VAT (8%).
 The total is then converted from USD to Rupees according to the exchange rate on that day.

 No permits are needed to enter, but keep your passport with you just in case.
-Carry some extra cash as well for tipping or buying souvenirs, hats, water etc from the sellers near the entrance.
+Carry some extra cash as well for tipping or buying souvenirs, hats, water or snacks from the sellers near the entrance.

-A vehicle and driver/spotter can be arranged in Udawalawe town, online on a website or through your accommodation.
+A vehicle and driver/spotter can be arranged in Udawalawe town, online, or through your accommodation.
+There are plenty of operators, so read reviews and shop around.

 If you get off the bus, dozens of guides will approach you and try to sell you their safari.
 Here you'll be required to haggle, and may get a cheaper price than for the options listed below.
 Nevertheless, you'll not know about the quality of the driver/spotter: If they can't find the animals or approach them too closely, you or the animals might not have a good experience.

-Tours that can be booked online start from around $100 for a half-day tour (6 hours) including vehicle, driver and entrance fee for two people.
+Tours that can be booked online start from around US$100 for a half-day tour (6 hours) including vehicle, driver and entrance fee for two people.

 Guesthouses can arrange a half-day safari (6 hours) including English-speaking driver, six-seat vehicle and breakfast in the park for around Rs 8500 (Jan 2020).
 Entrance fees are paid separately.